 A primary bone cancer is one that starts in the bones.
 The cancer cells are bone cells that have become cancerous.
 All the information in this section is about primary bone cancer.

 A secondary cancer in the bones has spread from somewhere else in the body.
 This is also called metastatic cancer.
 The cancer cells are like the cells of the original tumour.
 So if you have had breast cancer and it spreads to the bones, the cancer cells in the bones will actually be breast cancer cells.

 We keep stressing this because it is very important when you are looking for information on cancer.
 If you have a secondary cancer, you need to look in the section for your original cancer type.
 The behaviour of the cancer, including the treatment that it will respond to, depends on where the cancer started in the body.

 Osteosarcoma is the most common type of primary bone cancer found in teenagers and young adults.
 But you can get it at any age.
 Osteosarcomas can grow anywhere in the skeleton.
-But the most common sites are the
+The most common sites are the

 - Lower thigh (femur)